 In F1 and F2 we prioritise creating a 'language rich' environment through the use of songs, nursery rhymes, stories and providing time for adult/child and peer to peer interaction.
 We understand high quality adult/child interactions are essential, as is encouraging home learning and the quality of parent/child interactions through activities and reading at home.
 Highly trained staff in language development ensure that every interaction is positive and progressive, allowing children to flourish and gather words at pace in order to become confident communicators ready for their next stage of learning.
 We have strong relationships with our parents and encourage families to be a part of school life and their child's learning.
 Parents receive topic webs to inform them on what their child is learning each half term and to explain how they can support learning at home.
 We also offer a range of parent workshops to support learning in a variety of subjects.
 To encourage reading for pleasure parents are invited into school once a week to choose a library book and share it with their child, they can then take this book to read at home.
 Parents are also encouraged to share their child's achievements at home via our online learning journey.
-In F2 parents are encouraged to completed a homework task each week with their child, one of which is a 'talk challenge'; which encourages adult child interactions and supports vocabulary development.

 As a school we recognise the importance of supporting children with their mental health and well-being, this also includes supporting them in being able to self-regulate.
-We do this through weekly well-being Wednesdays, by reading a range of texts that focus on PSED, a class feelings boards where children can show how they are feeling and circle times which support PSED.
+We do this through weekly well-being Wednesdays, by reading a range of texts that focus on PSED, a class feelings boards linked to the zones of regulation where children can show how they are feeling and circle times which support PSED.
 Also, by focusing on communication and language throughout the EYFS we provide children with the language and vocabulary they need to be able to express themselves and talk about their feelings.
 Our aim is to ensure that by the end of FS children have the tools to self-regulate and manage their feelings in an age-appropriate way.